Snowy mountains training camp 2022

 I am worried I am not good enough to attend.

-$400USD per person includes shared accommodation and basic meals
+$720 per person includes shared accommodation and breakfast for 5 nights

 Charles is a two-time 70.3 Champion and two-time Kona finisher with an extensive history in triathlon as both a coach and athlete.
 Charles established HLT in 2019 and has worked with a number of athletes of all levels and abilities to train smart, train with structure and train hard.